openhab/openhab-addons/bundles/org.openhab.binding.tibber/README.md

 ## Binding Configuration

-To access and initiate the Tibber binding, a Tibber account is required.
+To access and initiate the Tibber Binding, a Tibber user account is required.

-Required input needed for initialization:
+The following input is required for initialization:

 * Tibber token
 * Tibber HomeId